-Annual Report on Form 20-F for the year ended December 31, 2019 filed with the Commission on April 2, 2020, which contains audited consolidated financial statements for the most recent fiscal year for which those statements have been filed.
+- Annual Report on Form 20-F for the year ended December 31, 2020 filed with the Commission on March 19, 2021, which contains audited consolidated financial statements for the most recent fiscal year for which those statements have been filed. - The description of our Class A common shares contained in our Registration Statement on Form 8-A, filed with the Commission on August 12, 2008, as amended by Amendment No. 1 to the Registration Statement on Form 8-A, filed with the Commission on March 26, 2019, including any subsequent amendments or reports filed for the purpose of updating such description.